Little Rock Birth Injury Lawyers

 Contact our Arkansas birth injury attorneys to schedule a consultation today

 If your baby’s birth injury was because of a preventable medical mistake, you may wish to consult with a lawyer to learn about your legal options.
 Bailey & Greer, PLLC, is ready to answer your questions and recommend possible next steps.
 Our Little Rock birth injury lawyers offer compassion and caring as we handle your case.
-You may call us toll free at 501-213-1512 or fill out our contact form to request a free consultation.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, you may call us toll free at 501-213-1512 or fill out our contact form to request a free consultation.